Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Singular Hermitian metrics

-Finally we introduce the following definition of strictly positivity for Griffiths and Nakano is known.
+Finally we introduce the strictly positivity for Griffiths and Nakano is known.

-\begin{definition} $\mathrm{(cf.\,[Ina20,\,Definition\,2.6],\,[Ina22,\,Definition\,2.16],\,[Wat22b,\,Definition\,4.11])}$ Let $(X,\omega)$ be a \kah manifold and $h$ be a singular Hermitian metric on $E$. \begin{itemize} \item We say that $h$ is $\textit{strictly Griffiths}$ $\delta_\omega$-$\textit{positive}$ if for any open subset $U$ and any \kah potential $\varphi$ of $\omega$ on $U$, $he^{\delta\varphi}$ is Griffiths semi-positive on $U$. \item We say that $h$ is $L^2$-$\it{type}$ $\textit{strictly Nakano}$ $\delta_\omega$-$\textit{positive}$ if for any open subset $U$ and any \kah potential $\varphi$ of $\omega$ on $U$, $he^{\delta\varphi}$ is $L^2$-type Nakano semi-positive on $U$ in the sense of Definition \ref{def Nakano semi-posi sing}. \item We say that $h$ is $\textit{strictly dual Nakano}$ $\delta_\omega$-$\textit{positive}$ if for any open subset $U$ and any \kah potential $\varphi$ of $\omega$ on $U$, $he^{\delta\varphi}$ is dual Nakano semi-positive on $U$. \end{itemize} \end{definition}
+\begin{definition} $\mathrm{(cf.\,[18,\,Definition\,2.6],\,[19,\,Definition\,2.16],\,[39,\,Definition\,4.11])}$ Let $(X,\omega)$ be a \kah manifold and $h$ be a singular Hermitian metric on $E$. \begin{itemize} \item We say that $h$ is $\textit{strictly Griffiths}$ $\delta_\omega$-$\textit{positive}$ if for any open subset $U$ and any \kah potential $\varphi$ of $\omega$ on $U$, $he^{\delta\varphi}$ is Griffiths semi-positive on $U$. \item We say that $h$ is $L^2$-$\it{type}$ $\textit{strictly Nakano}$ $\delta_\omega$-$\textit{positive}$ if for any open subset $U$ and any \kah potential $\varphi$ of $\omega$ on $U$, $he^{\delta\varphi}$ is $L^2$-type Nakano semi-positive on $U$ in the sense of Definition \ref{def Nakano semi-posi sing}. \item We say that $h$ is $\textit{strictly dual Nakano}$ $\delta_\omega$-$\textit{positive}$ if for any open subset $U$ and any \kah potential $\varphi$ of $\omega$ on $U$, $he^{\delta\varphi}$ is dual Nakano semi-positive on $U$. \end{itemize} \end{definition}

 On projective manifolds, it is known that these strictly $\delta_\omega$-positivity for Griffiths and (dual) Nakano give $L^2$-estimates (see.
-[Ina22,\,Theorem\,1.4], [Wat22b,\,Theorem\,4.12]) and induce vanishing theorems involving $L^2$-subsheaves (see.
-[Ina22,\,Theorem\,1.5], [Wat22b,\,Theorem\,1.3]).
+[19,\,Theorem\,1.4], [39,\,Theorem\,4.12]) and induce vanishing theorems involving $L^2$-subsheaves (see.
+[19,\,Theorem\,1.5], [39,\,Theorem\,1.3]).
 In this paper, we consider the $L^2$-estimates and vanishing theorems for singular type (dual) Nakano semi-positive Hermitian metrics twisted by smooth (dual) $m$-positive Hermitian metrics as more natural positivity on weakly pseudoconvex \kah manifolds.